I Tried SKIMS Best-Selling Line & Found My Holy Grail Bodysuit

 Ever since SKIMS broke the internet when it first launched in 2019, I've seen countless people chiming into the conversation about Kim Kardashian's shapewear and loungewear venture.
-While viral internet chatter doesn’t always grab my attention, both straight-sized and plus-sized communities seemed to take a liking to the brand’s elevated basics, cozy loungewear, and uniquely comfortable underwear essentials — so much so that it’s not uncommon for pieces to be out of stock.
-Take, for example, our review of the viral, rarely-in-stock lounge dress.
+While viral internet chatter doesn’t always grab my attention, both straight-size and plus-size communities seemed to take a liking to the brand’s elevated basics, cozy loungewear, and uniquely comfortable underwear essentials — so much so that it’s not uncommon for pieces to be out of stock.
+Take, for example, our review of the brand's viral lounge dress.
 Typically, we see this flying-off-the-shelves hype as the sign of a must-have product.
 But, while SKIMS is no stranger to selling out, you can usually find plenty of sizes and options in its Fits Everybody collection.
 It's not because it's slept-on, either: Fits Everybody is also the brand's most popular line.

 Advertisement

 The collection is made up of everything from the perfect cropped tee to comfy undies in a range of neutrals, nudes, and fun, seasonal colors.
-The Fits Everyone's most notable detail, however, is its innovative construction.
-In fact, it would be understandable if, after purchasing a piece, you thought SKIMS had somehow messed up your order.
+The Fits Everybody's most notable detail, however, is its innovative construction.
+In fact, it would be understandable if, after receiving an order, you thought SKIMS had somehow messed it up.
 These buttery-soft basics are designed to stretch — up to twice their size.
-Aside from allowing for flexibility in fit, the extreme stretch is also supposed to create a flattering, form-fitting look that can be worn as base layers or on their own.
+Aside from allowing for flexibility in fit, the extreme stretch is also supposed to create a flattering, form-fitting look that can be worn as base layers or on its own.

 SKIMS's PR reps were kind enough to send over an assortment of Fits Everybody bestselling styles so I could really dive deep into the offerings and get a true sense of the fit and feel of this power-packed lineup of goods.
-Read on for my in-depth review of popular from the collection, including some SKIMS Fits Everbody bralettes and SKIMS Fits Everybody bodysuits, and learn EXACTLY why I’m officially a SKIMS convert.
+Read on for my in-depth review of popular items from the collection, including some SKIMS Fits Everbody bralettes and bodysuits, and learn EXACTLY why I’m officially a SKIMS convert.

 Size Range: XXS-4X